Plymouth and West Devon Football League

 The Plymouth and West Devon Football League, or just the PWD or P&D, is a football competition based in Devon, England.
-The league's top division, the Premier Division, sits at level 12 of the English football league system.
-This top division is a direct feeder to the Devon League South & West.
+The league's top division, the Premier Division, is a direct feeder to the Devon League South & West.

 The league currently has one Saturday division – the Premier Division – along with four Sunday divisions.

 History

 In Plymouth, between World War One and Two there was a United Churches League – which was the origin of the Plymouth Combination League.
 This league later amalgamated with the Plymouth and District League to become the Plymouth and District Combination League, and then in 2004 the league in its current format was formed, with the amalgamation of Plymouth's two Sunday leagues, the West Devon Sunday Football League and the Plymouth Sunday Football League, to become the Plymouth and West Devon Combination Football League.
 It is thus one of the few leagues in England to administer both Saturday and Sunday competitions.
 Because of this, many clubs have both Saturday and Sunday teams under the same name and the league allows players to register for both Saturday and Sunday teams.

 Since 1904 a youth league, the Devon Junior and Minor League, has existed as a platform for teams with age ranges of U9s to U18s in Plymouth, South West Devon and East Cornwall.
 Numerous clubs in the PWD have youth teams in the DJM, although this is more common with fully fledged sports clubs, and less common with 'pub teams'.